 In February 2014, Iron Galaxy announced Divekick: Addition Edition (a play on Super Street Fighter IV: Arcade Edition), in which they announced "at least" one new character and stage as well as system changes, characters changes and balancing.
 It will be a free download for PC, PS3 and Vita users, going live in March 2014 after the tournament event Socal Regionals 2014 (February 28 – March 2, 2014), said to be the final tournament which uses the original version.

-Divekick: Addition Edition will be the only version purchasable by PlayStation 4 and Xbox One users, with platform exclusive content for both.
+Divekick: Addition Edition is the only version purchasable by PlayStation 4 and Xbox One users, with platform exclusive content for both.
+It got released on Oct 10 2014 for $9.99 USD

 PC System Requirements